 3Give the vendor a name in the Vendor Name box.

-4(Optional) If you pay your vendor in a currency different than your usual home currency, select that currency from the Currency drop-down list box.
+4(Optional) If you pay your vendor in a currency different from your usual home currency, select that currency from the Currency drop-down list.

 5(Usual rule) Ignore the Opening Balance and As Of fields.